 Andrew Salyer is a writer, artist, performer, and curator.
-He has presented research papers at national and international conferences including the College Art Association, American Society for Theatre Research, Performance Studies International at Stanford University, and recently at the International Federation for Theatre Research in Belgrade, Serbia.
+He has presented research papers at national and international conferences including the College Art Association (CAA), American Society for Theatre Research (ASTR), Performance Studies International (PSi) at Stanford University and University of Calgary, and recently at the International Federation for Theatre Research (IFTR) in Belgrade, Serbia.
 He works in various media including photography, text, performance, drawing, audio, video, sculpture, and installation.
 His work has been published by Ugly Duckling Presse and Emmie Magazine, and staged at Hemsley Theatre.
 He has performed at the Madison Museum of Contemporary Art, Chazen Museum of Art, Stanford University, and University of Paris-Sorbonne, and his work has been exhibited at the New York Photo Festival, Darling Foundry, University of Tennessee Downtown Gallery, and the New Media Caucus’ traveling video exhibition.
 He has curated exhibitions for the Gelsy Verna Project Space, Madison Jewish Artists’ Lab, and Big Car.
 He is also part of a collaborative art-making team SALYER + SCHAAG; their work was recently selected for Madison Museum of Contemporary Art’s Wisconsin Triennial.
 He received a B.F.A. from Herron School of Art/Indiana University and an M.F.A from the University of Wisconsin at Madison.
-He is currently a PhD student in Art Theory and Practice at UW-Madison, researching the poetics and politics of falling in contemporary art.
+He completed his PhD in Art Theory and Practice at UW-Madison in 2019, researching the poetics and politics of falling in contemporary art.
 His recent PhD curatorial exhibition was a photographically-based project titled, “White Men Falling.”
 For the exhibition, he also physically performed a catalog of falls based on a practice-as-research model.

-As a scholar of art theory and practice, and an active artist, my interdisciplinary academic research, art projects, curatorial work, public programming, and teaching experience are formulated as a system that is intellectually and aesthetically curious, self-reflexive, and rigorously considered through critical visual literacy.
-My research interests include a critical art practice, contemporary art history and theory, curatorial studies, visual culture, performance, critical race and gender studies, and cultural studies.
-My research, and subsequent work, attempts to reveal perceived moments of failure within common codes for language, identity, bodies, and art.
-I have been particularly concerned with cultivated failure as a practice and a trope in contemporary art.
-I’m interested in the art/life intersection that informs much of 20th century performance art, and ideas about performativity and gender identity.
-I believe that art is an idea in search of form, so my work takes physical form in various media including photography, sculpture, installation, performance, drawing, audio, and video.
+As a scholar of art theory and practice, and an active artist, his interdisciplinary academic research, art projects, curatorial work, public programming, and teaching experience are formulated as a system that is intellectually and aesthetically curious, self-reflexive, and rigorously considered through critical visual literacy.
+Research interests include a critical art practice, contemporary art history and theory, curatorial studies, visual culture, performance, and critical race and gender studies – all of which attempts to reveal perceived moments of failure within common codes for language, identity, bodies, and art.
+He has been particularly concerned with cultivated failure as a practice and a trope in contemporary art, and focused on the art/life intersection that informs much of 20th century performance art and ideas about performativity and gender identity.
+Art is an idea in search of form, so the work takes physical form in various media including writing, photography, sculpture, installation, performance, drawing, audio, and video.
 It situates itself within a visual conversation predicated on critical conceptualism, social practice, and institutional critique, all of which tentatively counteract the performance of resolution, and seeks to stimulate and foster critical thinking.